MESH-Research/nlp-ml-repo/stage2/examine-output9.md

 | 75%       | 61,245.50   |
 | Max       | 25,884,250  |

-The min one only has two characters.
-Need to check!
-The max one is a bit scary, and might need me to look into it...
 Overall the csv feels normal to me.

 #### Task 1 Missing values the dataframe